mtHuberty/python-stat-tracker/README.md

 # python-stat-tracker
 Python web scraper to track WoW PvP stats from the top ranking players in each category (2v2, 3v3, RBGs).
 Currently, only a backend web-scraping portion is under construction.
 A frontend and possibly discord bot will be built to display the data in the near future!

+### Note about Browsers
+Make sure you have Chrome or Firefox installed on your system.
+You can choose which browser is used by editing the config file.

 ### Note about the browser drivers
-Currently, both Mac and Windows drivers are in the folder python-stat-tracker/chromedrivers/ and the python script will detect which environment it's running on and use the appropriate driver, so it should work out of the box on Mac/Windows.
-Linux support coming soon (before we move it to centOS).
+Currently, both Mac and Windows drivers are in the folder python-stat-tracker/chromedrivers/ and the python script will detect which environment it's running on and use the appropriate driver for the chosen browser, so it should work out of the box on Mac/Windows.
+Linux support coming soon (before we move it to a Linux box).

 ---